GhostGoesBinted/KeyboardOnlyMod/README.md

 # Keyboard‑Only Mode for Stardew Valley
+Play comfortably without a mouse.
+This lightweight SMAPI mod adds:

+- Menu confirm with your own keys (simulates a left‑click on the focused UI).
+- Secondary action key for right-click in menus (default C).
+- Optional toolbar cycling outside menus (Q/E by default).
+- Cursor moves to the bottom‑right edge when menus close.

 ## ⌨️ Controls
 - In menus: your configured ConfirmKeys trigger confirm.
 Escape/back is vanilla.
 - In menus: press C for secondary action (right-click).
 Configurable or disable in settings.